Aquaponics: Terminology

 The term "aquaponics" combines "aquaculture" (the farming of aquatic organisms) and "hydroponics" (the soilless cultivation of plants).

 In the 1970s and 1980s, aquaponics was described by various terms such as "combined fish and vegetable production in greenhouses" or "combined production of fish and plants in recirculating water."
 The term "aquaponics" became more widely used after the Aquaponics Journal began publication in 1997, although other terms like "integrated fish/vegetable co-culture system" were also used.

 Definitions of "aquaponics" vary.
 Some experts limit it to plant cultivation using hydroponics, while others have a broader interpretation.
 The suffix "ponics" in hydroponics and aquaponics comes from the Greek word "ponos," meaning "work."
 Therefore, "aquaponics" can be translated to "water work," though this may not fully describe the system's function and purpose.

-Clear definitions are important in discussions about eco-certification.
 Currently, aquaponics is not included in the European Union's organic agriculture certification scheme because it uses hydroponics.
 However, other forms of aquaponics that involve soil-based organic food production could potentially be certified as organic.